Criminal Defense Attorney In Reno, NV

 Need a Criminal Defense Attorney?
 Call today to set up your risk free consultation!

 The attorneys at Law Offices of J. Craig Demetras are experienced with handling your questions and providing the necessary foundation for your defense.
+Contact us if you need to find a criminal justice lawyer near Reno, NV and surrounding areas.
 Here are some of the most frequent questions our office initially receives from our clients.

 1. I’ve been arrested, should I speak to law enforcement?
 After you have been arrested, it is in your best interest not to speak with any police officer(s) prior to seeking counsel.
 You are not required to give a statement or a confession to a police officer because you have a Constitutional right to remain silent, as well as the right to a lawyer.
 You should invoke said rights as soon as possible so that nothing is said that may be detrimental to your case.